-Another thing you’ll often come across when reading about topic modelling is the term ‘corpus’.
+Another thing you’ll often come across when reading about topic modeling is the term ‘corpus’.
 Corpus simply means a collection of written or spoken language which can be used for a variety of purposes, from helping to compile dictionaries to providing insight into how language is used.

 Topic modeling vs topic classification

 Topic classification is a supervised learning approach that uses rule-based systems (machine learning algorithms) that are manually trained using annotated data and predefined topics.

 After evaluating the training data, these machine learning algorithms can accurately classify unseen texts based on their topics.
 Topic modeling, on the other hand, is an unsupervised learning approach in which machine learning algorithms identify topics based on patterns (such as word clusters and their frequencies).

 In terms of effectiveness, teaching a machine to identify high-value words through text analysis is more of a long-term strategy compared to unsupervised learning (topic modeling).
 If you have a predefined list of topics for sets of texts, e.g. reviews or surveys, and want to label them automatically to extract value quickly, a topic classification algorithm would be more applicable.

 The three most common topic modeling methods are: